 ESTA requires employers to provide written notice to current employees this month, and to new employees at commencement of employment, regarding an employee’s rights to sick time, the employer’s calendar year, and an employee’s right to be free from retaliation and to bring a complaint.
 The notice must be posted “conspicuously” and any willful violation will result in a civil fine of $50 for every employee not provided appropriate notice.
 The New York City Department of Consumer Affairs (DCA) recently published a form Mandatory Notice.

 The Mayor will designate a city agency (most likely the DCA) to administer and enforce ESTA’s provisions.
 ESTA provides the commissioner with “the power to conduct investigations … upon his or her own initiative.”
 ESTA requires employers to retain records documenting their compliance for a minimum of three years, and to allow the Department to access those records in furtherance of any investigation.
 An employee may file a complaint with the Department within two years from the date the employee “knew or should have known” of the alleged violation.

 The DCA has already published proposed Rules implementing ESTA, and scheduled a public hearing for April 29, 2014.
-A copy of the proposed Rules, along with information on how to submit a comment can be found here.

 While some “grey areas” remain about how New York City will implement and enforce ESTA, this much is clear: ESTA is here, and it is here to stay.
 Employers operating in the City should review their PTO policies to ensure they are in compliance with ESTA’s provisions, and likewise ensure that they are meeting the Act’s notice and document retention requirements.